Pwd9000-ML/blog-devto/posts/Azure-Upload-File-PoSH-Function-App/Azure-Upload-File-PoSH-Function-App.md

 az login
 ```

-After logging into Azure and selecting the subscription comes the script that will set everything up:
+After logging into Azure and selecting the subscription, we can run the script that will create all the resources and set the environment up:

 ```powershell
 # Setup Variables.